 Thank you for the opportunity to comment on the exposure draft Accounting for Financial Instruments and Revisions to the Accounting for Derivative Instruments and Hedging Activities ("proposal").
 As a bank investor, of utmost importance to me regarding the banks in which I own stock is their financial position, and transparent financial reporting is key in order for me to make investment decisions.
-With this in mind, I am writing to express my deep concerns and opposition to the portion of the proposal that requires all financial instruments to be marked to market.
+With this in mind, I am writing to express my concerns and opposition to the portion of the proposal that requires all financial instruments to be marked to market.
 From a bank investor's perspective, this will cloud transparency rather than improve it, and put into question the most critical element of bank financial statements: bank capital.
+Furthermore, the complexity and judgment involved in establishing assumptions would make comparing one bank to another very difficult, if not impossible.